Is IV nutritional therapy safe?

 Some IV therapy providers exaggerate or make unproven claims for their treatments, touting everything from the cure of serious diseases to miracle-like anti-aging effects.
 If it is not underpinned by solid scientific proof, then such a claim will be a misrepresentation, which may turn the public attention towards untested or ineffective treatments instead of medically proven ones.

-Related Article: What is NAD IV therapy?
-Release the healing potential of NAD+
+Related Article: What is NAD IV therapy

 Who Should Avoid IV Nutrition Therapy?